iquercorb/OpenModMan/README.md

  - Setup now configure the system-wide application files and icons association.
  - Now only one running instance allowed to prevent conflicting usages.
  - New ability to run application and open Context files (.omc) by double-click on it.
+ - Moved dev mode and warnings parameters from Manager to Location.
  - New Network repositories feature.
    - New Repository editor to create server side repository definition files.
    - New Location's Network tab to setup client side repositories.